 Common drugs for partial or tonic-clonic seizures include carbamazepine (Carbatrol or Tegretol), phenytoin (Dilantin), and valproate, valproic acid (Depakene, Depakote).
 Side effects can include stomach problems or tiredness, and in the case of Dilantin, excess hair growth.
 For absence seizures, medications include Depakote or Depakene and ethosuximide (Zarontin).

 Some of the other drugs used to treat various forms of epilepsy are felbamate (Felbatol), gabapentin (Neurontin), lamotrigine (Lamictal), levetiracetam (Keppra), oxcarbazepine (Oxteller XR or Trileptal), tiagabine hydrochloride (Gabitril), topiramate (Topamax), and zonisamide ( Zonegran).
-Doctors and parents met the arrival of Felbatol on the market several years ago with great excitement.
-It later turned out that the drug's side effects were more common and more dangerous than previously thought, but it is still a useful medicine for some people.
+The medications Epidiolex (made from cannabidiol or CBD) and fenfluramine (Fintepla).have both been approved Dravet Syndrome.

 Some of the anti-seizure medications -- like Depakote -- have been approved as monotherapy for children.
 This means that it could be the only epilepsy drug your child would take.
 Many children prefer monotherapy because they only have to remember to take one pill.
 Some of these have sprinkle forms to add to food to make it easier to take.

 The side effects for these epilepsy medicines vary, but generally they include:

 Less common side effects of epilepsy drugs include depression, irritability, and hyperactivity.
 Many epilepsy drugs cause specific side effects, and you should ask your child's doctor about them.
 Any side effects should be checked out with a doctor.
 This is especially true of rashes, which could indicate a possibly dangerous allergic reaction to the drug.